auth0/docs/articles/api-auth/tutorials/represent-multiple-apis.md

 ---
 description: How to use multiple APIs and represent them as a single API in Auth0.
+tags:
+  - api-authentication
+  - oidc
+  - apis
 ---

 # How to Represent Multiple APIs Using a Single Auth0 API